Kudaes/Eclipse/README.md

 ![AMSI disabled.](/images/powershell1.PNG "AMSI disabled.")

 To check that ETW is disabled too, the tab .NET assemblies of PH can be used.
-This tab opens an ETW session to get this information, but the CLR is unable to write the required events due to our proxy DLL always returning `ERROR_INVALID_HANDLE`:
+This tab opens an ETW session to get this information, but since the CLR is unable to write the required events due to our proxy DLL always returning `ERROR_INVALID_HANDLE` no information is displayed and instead an error message appears:

 ![ETW disabled.](/images/powershell2.PNG "ETW disabled.")

-This is just an example to show the potential of the tecnique.
+This is just an example to show the potential of the technique.
 The same concept could be abused to modify the behaviour of a process in many other ways.

 ## Hijack the AC of an already running process